 Mathematics

 At Hill West, we are committed to ensuring that all children are mathematically proficient and confident in the use of maths in their everyday lives.
-As such we teach for maths mastery designed to ensure all children develop a deep and sustainable understanding of age appropriate mathematical concepts, which can be built upon in the future.
+As such we teach for Maths Mastery, designed to ensure all children develop a deep, secure and sustainable understanding of age appropriate mathematical concepts, which can be built upon in the future.
+We understand that teaching that focuses on developing secure and deep understanding, including the use of practical resources and representations, supports the learning and memorisation of mathematical concepts.
+We know and believe that all learners can succeed in Maths and support our children to understand that making mistakes is an essential part of learning.

 • Fluency is the first step in becoming a successful mathematician.
 The National Curriculum states that pupils will: become fluent in the fundamentals of mathematics so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 In short, pupils should have a secure understanding of mathematical facts to apply to their learning.
 Contrary to popular belief, fluency in maths is not all about number – there are many more areas of maths which contain facts for children to retain and recall rapidly (for example, having a secure understanding of the properties of shapes).